subhoney/sdi_open_water_scuba_diver_instructor/SDI Open Water Scuba Diver Instructor.md

 It's a good idea to talk to other instructors who actively conduct specialty courses.
 They may have some great tips to share, and be able to help you put together a successful continuing education program based on their experiences.

 Finally, remember that most new divers want to continue their education with a dive professional they know, trust and have built a bond with.
 If the student had fun while learning in the SDI Open Water Scuba Diver course, or any other course - that student is much more likely to enroll in a specialty course that will be taught by the same dive professional.
 While this is a major part of being a successful dive professional, one must be able to recruit new students as well.

+### Recruiting New Divers

+Successful businesses are very good at two things.
+First, they know how to attract new customers.
+Second, they know how to keep the customers they have.
+Keeping customers is as simple as offering them the products and services they need in a friendly and convenient manner, as was covered earlier.
+However, in order to recruit new customers, a business must start by informing potential customers about their products and services and why these are the best solutions to fit their customer's needs.
+It is here that the dive professional has awesome potential.

+Scuba diving is more than a sport.
+It is a passion.
+Every diver, and more importantly every dive professional knows the pure emotion that scuba diving elicits.
+It is this emotion that the dive professional can and should use to gain the attention of potential new divers.
+When a dive professional transfers this emotion onto their students, they then become the dive professional's best recruitment tool because they, too, are now excited and want to share it.

+Over the years industry surveys have shown that most individuals take a diving certification course because of word of mouth referral.
+Properly trained divers are the best recruiting tool and should be utilized to their fullest potential.
+Many businesses worry about where to spend their advertising dollars.
+If they would simply invest in a great customer service process the word of mouth advertising would reap benefits over and over.

+The amount and type of referrals the dive professional and the dive store receive will be based on the students' perception of their complete scuba experiences.
+If the individual has a good experience, they are more likely to refer others.
+Conversely, marketing experts tell us if an individual has a bad experience they will tell at least ten other people about that bad experience, and those people will tell others.
+Therefore, the key to gaining the most from word of mouth referrals is ensuring that the customers have a great experience and that they have a vehicle by which they can refer others.

+Develop a system to gather referral information from customers and students.
+The information should include the referral contact's name, address, phone number, e-mail and relationship to the customer.
+A professional looking and feeling form or card with these fields will do the trick.
+Address this as part of the debriefing following a successful and fun pool/confined water session.
+Ask the students if they know anyone who might be interested in becoming a diver, or a non-certified person they would like to have as a dive buddy.
+Make sure to get the student's approval to contact that person.
+The information gathered should be entered into the dive center's database for future follow up.

+The first contact should be made by phone.
+The staff member making the call should introduce himself and explain why he is calling.
+The referral candidate should be told who referred them and why they were chosen (dive buddy - someone they travel with - a significant other).
+Additionally, the caller should answer any questions, invite the potential student to come into the store, and ask if it's okay to send them information from time to time.
+Most importantly, the caller should respect the referral's wishes.

+> If the referral candidate does not want more information, or to take the call, the caller should thank them and leave them be.

+However, if the referral candidate agrees to receive more information, the dive center should immediately follow up.
+Timely follow-through is critical and is the only opportunity for a good first impression.
+The follow-up should include a hand written thank you note in addition to the requested information.
+Whether it is an invitation for a free personal orientation or a free introduction to scuba, it's always a good idea to include some type of an incentive for the referral candidate to visit the dive center in person.
+The dive center staff should also create an incentive for divers who provide referrals and an additional "thank you" incentive if referral candidates sign up for a class.

+Dive professionals should always bear in mind that every person they come in contact with daily is a potential new diver.
+Your co-workers, parents at a children's sporting activity, or someone you meet in line at the store could be your next student.
+Or, they may be a certified diver who want to provide a referral.
+Ideas for recruiting new potential divers are limited only by one's imagination, so put that imagination to work.

+In addition to word of mouth, there are countless other ways to attract new students.
+A few ideas include:

+- **Business Cards**: One side of the business card has the dive center's contact information and the dive professional's name.
+On the other side is an offer for a free introduction to scuba: "Simply bring this card into the store to make an appointment for a FREE try scuba."
+- **Try Scuba"Tokens"**: Find a source that can custom print on wooden nickels or generic casino chips or tokens.
+Again, one side of the "token" has the dive center's logo and contact information and on the other side is an offer for a free introduction to scuba: "Simply bring this token into the store to make an appointment for a FREE try scuba."
+The custom business cards and tokens are great tools to have when talking to individuals.
+When the subject of scuba diving comes up, hand them a business card or a token to try scuba for FREE.
+- **Travel Agencies**: Build a relationship with one or several travel agencies and together design an incentive package for the travel agencies to refer new divers to the dive center.
+For example, travel agencies sell a lot of cruises.
+Offer the travel agency a coupon to give their customers for a free snorkel session.
+- **Free Scuba Classes**: Offer free scuba classes to travel agents, radio and TV personalities, and other individuals who reach large audiences.
+It's vital that these individuals have the best time of their life.
+Otherwise, they won't promote the dive center, or worse will tell people to avoid it.

+Attracting new customers is an ever-changing art form and successful businesses know that they must employ a wide range of customer acquisition tactics to continue to be successful.
+However, successful businesses also know that retaining the customers they have is equally important.